The result of a £1.5 million refurbishment has been unveiled at YHA Swanage in the South West, including an accessible bedroom.

 The Victorian building has been a youth hostel for nearly 70 years after being gifted to the leading youth charity by the Ministry of Education in 1948.
 Since then, more than one million young people have visited YHA Swanage as part of a school group or with their family.

 Today, YHA Swanage welcomes nearly 18,000 young people and their families every year.
-Following the refurbishment, visitor numbers are expected to increase by 2,000 more guests each year.
+Following the refurbishment, visitor numbers are expected to increase by 2,000 more guests each year who will enjoy the newly installed refurbishments, including the accessible bedroom.

 The refurbishment has been made possible thanks to generous donations from individuals, YHA members and organisations, including The Bernard Sunley Foundation.